Training Course

 • New Zealand (VATNZ)

 In addition, candidates require at least 50 hours of total time as a pilot connected to VATSIM over a minimum period of 90 days.
-In exceptional circumstances, the prerequisite may be scaled or waived in consultation with the Training Director (e.g., for candidates with relevant real-world experience).
+In exceptional circumstances, the prerequisite may be scaled or waived in consultation with the Training Director (e.g., for candidates with relevant alternative experience).